Stash App Review 2022: Investment App Pros and Cons

 How Much Does Stash Cost?

 Stash offers two subscription plans that charge monthly fees.
-There are no trading fees or commission fees.
+There are no add-on commission fees.

 Stash Growth: $3 per month

-The Stash Growth plan costs $3 per month and gives you access to a personal portfolio investment account, a Stash bank account and debit card, retirement investing account, and the Smart Portfolio automated investing feature.
+The Stash Growth plan costs $3 per month and gives you access to a personal portfolio investment account, a Stash banking account and Stock-Back® Card1, retirement investing account, and the Smart Portfolio automated investing feature.

 Stash+: $9 per month

 Stash+ costs $9 per month, and gives you access to two custodial investment accounts for children.
-Stash+ members get a fancy metal debit card and earn double Stock-Back® rewards, a program that lets you earn pieces of stock when you shop.
-You can also opt in to $10,000 worth of life insurance offered by Avibra.
+Stash+ members earn 1% Stock-Back® rewards2, a program that lets you earn pieces of stock when you shop3.
+You can also opt in to $10,000 worth of life insurance offered by Avibra4.

 Stash’s flat monthly fee is unlike many other robo-advisors and online brokers, which charge a management fee as a percentage of your portfolio balance.